10 questions about the 2021 Australian Open – Tickets, schedule, TV broadcasts, prize money

 How can I watch on TV?

-That’s more like it.
+Now that’s more like it.
 If you’re in Europe, it will be on Eurosport.
-In the USA, it is broadcast on ESPN and the Tennis Channel, with TSN picking it up in Canada. beIN Sports has the rights in the Middle East and Northern Africa, with SuperSport showing it elsewhere in Africa, and Fox Sports Asia and Sony Six having it in much of Asia.
+In the USA, it is broadcast on ESPN and the Tennis Channel, with TSN picking it up in Canada. beIN Sports has the rights in the Middle East and Northern Africa, with SuperSport showing it elsewhere in Africa.
+Fox Sports Asia and Sony Six have the rights in much of Asia.
 National broadcasters hold the rights in China and Japan.